 Transportation Planning - Offices

-Office of Community Planning (OCP) - Community Planning was created to address a statewide need for community-sensitive approaches to transportation decision-making.
-A primary goal of OCP is to enhance the Department's leadership role in the development of community-based transportation planning.
+Office of Sustainable Community Planning (OSCP) - Sustainable Community Planning was created to address a statewide need for community-sensitive approaches to transportation decision-making.
+A primary goal of OSCP is to enhance the Department's leadership role in the development of community-based transportation planning.
 Another primary goal is to enhance our land use partnership with public agencies through the Local Development-Intergovernmental Review (LD-IGR) Program.

 - Freight Planning Branch This branch develops strategies, policies and methodologies that work to improve the freight transportation system in California.
 The freight system in California includes truck, rail, air and seaport industries and is a vital connection between producers and consumers within the state, nationally, and internationally.

 - System Planning Branch This branch deals with Caltrans long-range planning for interregional transportation in addition to statewide travel analysis.
 These long range planning documents help identify current and future deficiencies on the State Highway System as well as recommended solutions to meet mobility goals.

 Office of Project Scoping Coordination (OPSC) - This office increases the level of coordination between Planning and other functional areas to help ensure that projects run smoothly between the different phases necessary to construct a project.
 Managing and monitoring resources for initial project documents and managing the planning studies is essential for smooth project delivery.